About The Artist…

-Currently Cole represents, promotes and markets her own artwork.
-"Because I paint in a variety of styles and use assorted media, not to mention focusing on whatever subject captures my interest at the moment, it's rather difficult for traditional galleries to categorize just what sort of artist I am!"
+"Because I paint in a variety of styles and use assorted media, not to mention focusing on whatever subject captures my interest at the moment, it's rather difficult sometimes for clients to categorize just what sort of artist I am!"
 Rush laughs when questioned about the matter.
 "I usually respond that I'm a "fine" artist with an unquenchable need for total creative freedom.
 Having designed my own art education, I trained myself in much the same manner as that of classical Italian Renaissance Masters: endless drawing and practicing of all skills until they became second nature.
 Every time I stopped "thinking" about the mechanics of making the art, I knew I had integrated another ability.
 Then it was time to raise the bar, again."

 From belly dancers to bull riders, from cowboys and cowgirls to renaissance kings, queens, faeries and unicorns, Rush brings any and all of her artistic visions to life.
 Influenced by current interests, passions and travels, Cole sometimes pulls from all of them in her creativity.
 Historically accurate city portraits spanning many centuries emerge from her belief that all space and time are one.
 Now fresh from a holiday trip to San Diego, new floral and fauna works are planned for 2015, along with seascapes, figurative western genre, rodeo, and contemporary and abstract pieces.
 Even when part of a series, each work of art by Rush Cole is a uniquely magical and collectible entity unto itself.